-In advance of the 2023 AGM, shareholders were able to submit their questions and receive the Company's response published via SGXNet.
+In advance of the 2024 AGM, shareholders were able to submit their questions and receive the Company's response published via SGXNet.
 Additional questions received from shareholders following the release of the Company's initial response were addressed during the AGM.

 To improve interaction with shareholders during the AGM, a "chat function" was made available to shareholders to type and submit their questions during the AGM.
-The Company addressed substantial and relevant questions.
+The Company addressed all substantial and relevant questions.

 Singapore-based Directors were present at the AGM venue, as were other members of Management, the Company's external legal advisors and auditor.
-Directors located overseas joined the AGM online.
+Directors located overseas who were unable to be in Singapore for the AGM joined the meeting online.

-In line with past years' practice, at the start of the 2023 AGM, Wilmar's CFO presented an update on the Group's progress and financial highlights.
-The presentation was made available on the websites of SGX-ST and the Company for the benefit of shareholders who were unable to attend the AGM.
+In line with past years' practice, at the start of the 2024 AGM, Wilmar's CFO presented an update on the Group's progress and financial highlights.
+The presentation was made available on the websites of SGX and the Company for the benefit of shareholders who were unable to attend the AGM.